-The CUR Ambassador program encourages undergraduate leaders who are passionate about undergraduate research to play a direct role in enhancing the undergraduate research experience on campus.
+The CUR Ambassador program provides a platform for undergraduate leaders who are passionate about research and outreach to play a direct role in enhancing the undergraduate research experience on and off campus.

-Our diverse group Ambassadors serve as official representatives of the Center for Undergraduate Research to University of Florida faculty, administration, and student organizations as well as act as a resource to undergraduate researchers throughout our community.
+Our diverse group of ambassadors serves as official representatives of the Center for Undergraduate Research.
+We offer myriad services to spread information and resources to University of Florida faculty, administration, and student organizations interested in undergraduate research.

-The Educational Outreach committee aims to develop passion for discovery and experimentation in Gainesville youth.
-Serving children from various backgrounds across four elementary and middle schools, our weekly science clubs inspire and encourage learning for all students.
-Our interactive experiments and lessons combine the arts and sciences to provide a holistic approach to learning.
+The Educational Outreach committee works with local students to foster an excitement for discovery and experimentation.
+Serving children from various backgrounds across four elementary and middle schools, our weekly science clubs inspire and encourage learning for all students, and our high school mentorship initiative connects local high school students to current UF undergraduate researchers.
+Our interactive experiments, lessons, and programs promote the synergy between the arts and sciences and a holistic, experiential approach to learning.

 Through one-on-one peer advising, CURBS aims to guide undergraduate students find and be successful in research.
 Peer advisors are experiences undergraduate researchers trained to work with students to help students find enriching research opportunities, apply to research scholarships and programs, create outstanding oral and poster presentations, and develop effective resumes.